hb731212/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display currrent working directory contents including hidden file in long format
+Display current directory content with hidden files in long format with user and group IDs displayed numerically"